Hemp Frequently Asked Questions

 Close-up view to show detail of the leaves of industrial hemp plants grown in a greenhouse | UF/IFAS video still

 The hemp market up to the 1940s was oriented around an exceptional demand for fiber to supply the United States and allies with cordage and durable canvases.
-Information about varieties grown then for fiber in that economy are not readily transferrable to the contemporary market for oil, seed, cannabinoids, and specialty fiber today.
+Information about varieties grown then for fiber in that economy is not readily transferrable to the contemporary market for oil, seed, cannabinoids, and specialty fiber today.

 From those historical records, there is only evidence of a single research program for cultivation of hemp in Florida during that time.
 In fact, a bulletin of that research program in the Everglades region suggests that no hemp had ever been cultivated in Florida for commercial purposes.
 UF/IFAS has yet to find a reference to commercial or production scale planting of hemp in Florida.